PhyberApex/typescript-lightning-talks/09-return-type-of-object-functions/src/slides.md

 # Questions?

-Have you encountered surprises with Object.keys or Object.entries in your TypeScript projects?
+How do you handle type-safe key enumeration in your TypeScript projects?

 <!--
-We've covered a lot about TypeScript's handling of object properties and its type system.
+We've covered the technical reasons behind TypeScript's Object.keys behavior.
 I'm curious about your experiences!

-Have you encountered situations where Object.keys or Object.entries didn't behave as you initially expected?
-How did you handle those cases?
+How do you handle scenarios where you need type-safe key enumeration?
+Have you developed any patterns or utilities to make this easier?

-Maybe you've found creative solutions for working with object properties in TypeScript?
-I'd love to hear about them!
+Let's discuss your approaches and challenges when working with object keys in TypeScript.
 -->

 ---